Charlie9009/CI_MS1_MYGYM/README.md

     * Beneath the form there is a big schedule where you can see the weeks training sessions, there is information about what workout, which day and time, as well as the personal trainer leading the session.

+### Videos

+* **Video section**

+    * At the top of the page there is a heading encouraging the user for todays workout.
+    * Beneath the heading there are a variate of workout videos with different muscelgroups depending on what the user want to work on today.